12 Jun Swiss vs. Conventional CNC Machining: A Side-by-Side Look

 - Your project involves high-volume production runs

-- You’re using specialty materials like titanium, nickel alloys, or cobalt
+- You’re using specialty materials including titanium, nickel and cobalt alloys, as well as stainless, aluminum, brass, and carbon steel

-- Your parts have deep holes, slender geometries, or complex features
+- Your parts include deep holes, slender geometries, or require complex, multi-feature machining

 Partner With Mainstream For Precision Without Compromise